inbo/moneos/CONTRIBUTING.md

 ![image](https://user-images.githubusercontent.com/45075881/170995002-4847b3b7-d0c6-4aef-93c4-48b9470b032d.png)

-### add a .Renviron file

--   browse to the folder 'moneos/moneos_XXX/000_template', where XXX stands for the year of reporting (e.g. 2022)
--   copy the file '\_.Renviron' to the folder 'moneos/moneos_XXX'
--   rename the '\_.Renviron' under 'moneos/moneos_XXX' to '.Renviron' (remove the underscore '\_')
--   in a text editor or in Rstudio, open the '.Renviron' file and adjust the folder paths to the paths used on your local pc
--   if you are already working in Rstudio, close Rstudio and reopen it

-# open the moneos project for a given year in Rstudio
+# Open and setup the moneos project for the current year in Rstudio

 -   select 'file' -\> 'open project'
--   under the moneos folder, browse to the subfolder for the year of reporting (folder 'moneos_XXX' where XXX is the year)
+-   under the moneos folder, browse to the subfolder for the year of reporting (folder 'moneos_XXX' where XXX is the current year)
 -   select the 'moneos_XXX.Rproj' project

-# Rstudio settings for the moneos project
+## Rstudio settings for the moneos project

 -   under 'Tools' -\> 'Global Options'
     -   under 'R markdown'